About Kenya Mathematical Society (KMS)

 Jared ONGARO

-Secretary
+The Secretary

-University of Nairobi
+University of Nairobi / OUK

-Dr. Benjamin Kikwai
+Dr Benjamin Kikwai

 Vice Treasurer